IBM/BlockchainNetwork-CompositeJourney/README.md

 ## 1. Installing Hyperledger Composer Development Tools

+**Note:** You may need to run these commands in superuser `sudo` mode. `sudo` allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.

 * The `composer-cli` contains all the command line operations for developing business networks.
 To install `composer-cli` run the following command:
 ```
 npm install -g composer-cli
 ```

-* The `generator-hyperledger-composer` is a Yeoman plugin that creates bespoke applications for your business network.
+* The `generator-hyperledger-composer` is a Yeoman plugin that creates bespoke (e.g. customized) applications for your business network.
+Yeoman is an open source client-side development stack, consisting of tools and frameworks intended to help developers build web applications.
 To install `generator-hyperledger-composer` run the following command:
 ```
 npm install -g generator-hyperledger-composer
 ```